tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Additional criteria for creating links:**

-Links to Object records can only be made if the Object is appropriate for the type of the Iconography record, e.g., a Portrait record can only be linked to Person and Organisation records (portrait and group portrait), not to Places or Actions.
+Links to Object records can only be made if the Object is appropriate for the type of the Iconography record, e.g.,
+  - Portrait records can only be linked to Persons
+  - Allegorical Portrait records can be linked to Persons and Personifications
+  - No narrative Conext records can be linked to Persons and Personifications
+  - Narrative Scene and Emblem records can be linked to Persons, Personifications (at least for allegorical scenes), Natural Objects, Things, Places, Actions, and Texts.
+  - Images of Artworks can be linked to Artwork and Place records
+  - Topographical View records can be linked to Place and Thing records (Thing records if it is something not identified, e.g. 'a river')
+  - Object from Nature records can be linked to Natural Object and Thing records.
+  - Diagram records can be linked to Thing records (I haven't thought much about them - there would probably two different links, one to a Thing describing the shape of the Diagram, e.g. tree, the other describing the topic)
+  - Coat-of-Arms records can be linked to Heraldic Object records (here, the linking will work differently from normal)

 **Additional criteria for validation for saving record:**